 “LinkedIn has changed the professional networking landscape and made it easier for recruiters to interact with potential candidates.
 An effective profile will thus encourage the best opportunities to come to you,” says Wendy Heng, associate director of sales and marketing, supply chain and procurement at Robert Walters Singapore.

-But when we say keep your profile up-to-date, it doesn’t mean you have to update it frequently.
-As long as you update it every time you have a new role and keep it complete, you’re in a good place.
+Keeping your profile up-to-date doesn’t mean you have to update it frequently—as long as you update it every time you have a new role and keep it complete, you’re good.